-Transparent fabrics are see through fabric through which you can see the skin where as sheer fabrics are semi transparent.
+Sewing some thin fabrics can be extremely difficult.
+But when they are very thin and sheer, it becomes doubly so.
+Transparent fabrics are see-through fabrics through which you can see the skin, whereas sheer fabrics are semi-transparent.
 All transparent materials are sheer, obviously.

 - Fine cotton lawn and voiles